pauromeu/eigenvalue-pcsc/README.md

 ### Examples

-In this section, some examples of usage are provided.
-All the examples use demo matrices that can be find inside the folder `data/matrix/`.
+In this section, some usage examples are provided.
+All examples use demonstration matrices that can be found inside the `data/matrix/` folder.

 #### 1. Find the largest eigenvalue and its associate eigenvector of a matrix.

-To find the dominant eigenvalue (the one with the maximum absolute value) we would use **Power Method**.
-So, this is the comman we would run from the root folder:
+To find the dominant eigenvalue (the one with the maximum absolute value) we would use the **Power Method**.
+So, this is the command we would run from the root folder:

 ```bash
 build/Eigenvalue-PCSC --matrix=can_24 --solver=pm
 ```

 This is the simplest command we can write.
 We are specifying the only 2 compulsory commands: the matrix and the solver.
 After running this, the expected output are the files with the larger eigenvalue and its correspondant eigenvalue.

+Once generated, you should be able to find them in the [results](results/) folder.

 #### 2. Finding all eigenvalues of a matrix